berlinplan/berlinplan.github.io/readme.md

 - <sub> Society 11: 75% adheres to Western values, including freedom of clothing, food choices, and actions. </sub>

 Societies merge when they share the same values.
+> <sub> By uniting Buddhist societies in Asia and South America under a shared set of values, it becomes possible to establish a unified nation. </sub>

 **Could this lead to a meaningful cultural inspiration?**

 > Would other societies adopt the positive values of a high-performing for example Buddhist society?